GreenOnionStudios/EtherweldMotorsports/README.md

 <a name="2"></a>
 ## Authors

-This Repository was created by GREEN ONION STUDIOS, a small developer studio located in Spain (Mallorca - Barcelona)
+This Repository was created by GREEN ONION STUDIOS

+We are a small developer studio located in Spain (Mallorca - Barcelona)

 Website: [greenonionstudios.github.io](http://greenonionstudios.github.io)

+#### Developed by
+Román Delgado @romandelg rdelgado.workshop@gmail.com

 <a name="3"></a>
 ## Acknowledgments